-The image is too light or dark, or colors are incorrect.
+The image colors are incorrect.

-- If you're displaying a computer image, use the Color Mode option in the projector's Image menu to adjust the color (see page 110). - If you're displaying video, adjust the Color Adjustment and Color Mode settings on the Image menu.
-You can also try adjusting the Color Intensity and Tint settings on the Image menu.
+- If you're displaying a computer image, use the Color Mode option in the projector's Image menu to adjust the color.
+If you're displaying video, adjust the Color Adjustment and Color Mode settings on the Image menu. - Check your computer display settings to correct the color balance.